-A vendor is a lawfully authorized provider of transportation services who is either enrolled in the Medicaid program pursuant to Part 504 of this Title or authorized to receive payment for transportation services directly from a local department of social services or other agent designated by the Department.
+A vendor is a lawfully authorized provider of transportation services who is either enrolled in the Medicaid Program pursuant to 18 NYCRR Part 504 or authorized to receive payment for transportation services directly from a local department of social services or other agent designated by the Department.

-The term vendor does not mean a Medicaid recipient or other individual who transports a Medicaid recipient by means of a private vehicle.
+The term vendor does not mean a Medicaid enrollee or other individual who transports a Medicaid enrollee by means of a private vehicle.